one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/01_HybridCloud_IdentityLab02_ADConnectOptionalFeatures.md

 ## Task 1: Enable the feature

-### Enable Pass-through Authentication through Azure AD Connect.
+### Enable Pass-through Authentication through Azure AD Connect

 1. On your ADConnect VM open **Azure AD Connect**.
 2. Select **Configure** then **Change user sign-in task**, and then select **Next**.